Factorized Higher-Order CNNs with an Application to Spatio-Temporal Emotion Estimation: Background and related work

-Another advantage of tensor reparametrization is computational speed-up.
-In particular, tensor decomposition is an efficient way to obtain separable filters from convolutional kernels.
-These separable convolutions were proposed in computer vision by~\cite{rigamonti2013learning} in the context of filter banks. \citet{jaderberg2014speeding} first applied this concept to deep learning and proposed leveraging redundancies across channels using separable convolutions.
-This is optimized layer by layer via alternating least-squares by minimizing the reconstruction error between the pretrained weights and the corresponding approximation. \citet{lebedev2015speeding} proposed to apply CP decomposition directly to the (\(4\) dimensional) kernels of pretrained \(2\)D convolutional layers, making them separable.
-The resulting formulation allows to speed up the convolution by rewriting it as a series of smaller convolutions.
-The incurred loss in performance is compensated by fine-tuning.
-A similar efficient rewriting of convolutions was proposed by \citet{yong2016compression} using Tucker decomposition instead of CP to decompose the convolutional layers of a pre-trained network.
-This allows to rewrite the convolution as a \(1 \times 1\) convolutions, followed by regular convolution with a smaller kernel and, finally, another \(1 \times 1\) convolution.
-Note that in this case, the spatial dimensions of the convolutional kernel are left untouched and only the input and output channels are compressed.
+Efficient rewriting of convolutions can also be obtained using Tucker decompositions instead of CP to decompose the convolutional layers of a pre-trained network~\cite{yong2016compression}.
+This allows rewriting the convolution as a \(1 \times 1\) convolution, followed by regular convolution with a smaller kernel and another \(1 \times 1\) convolution.
+In this case, the spatial dimensions of the convolutional kernel are left untouched and only the input and output channels are compressed.
 Again, the loss in performance is compensated by fine-tuning the whole network.
-CP decomposition is also used by~\citet{astrid2017cp} to reparametrize the layers of deep convolutional neural networks, but the tensor power method is used instead of an alternating least-squares algorithm.
-The network is then iteratively fine-tuned to restore performance.
-Similarly,~\citet{tai2015convolutional} proposes to use tensor decomposition to remove redundancy in convolutional layers and express these as the composition of two convolutional layers with less parameters.
+Finally, \cite{tai2015convolutional} propose to remove redundancy in convolutional layers and express these as the composition of two convolutional layers with less parameters.
 Each 2D filter is approximated by a sum of rank--\(1\) matrices.
 Thanks to this restricted setting, a closed-form solution can be readily obtained with SVD.
-This is done for each convolutional layer with a kernel of size larger than 1.
+Here, we unify the above works and propose factorized higher-order (separable) convolutions.